lucvoorend/IceCubeTransformer/README.md

 **Language**: Python 🐍
 ## 🧊 Overview

-This repository contains the complete codebase for my Master's thesis, focusing on the development and evaluation of a transformer-based machine learning model for the angular reconstruction of high-energy neutrino events detected by the IceCube Neutrino Observatory.
+Welcome!
+This repository hosts the complete codebase for my Master's thesis.
+The core focus is developing and evaluating a **transformer-based machine learning model** 🤖 for reconstructing the arrival direction (angular reconstruction) of high-energy neutrino events detected by the **IceCube Neutrino Observatory** 🧊 at the South Pole.

-**Motivation:**
+---

+### 🌌 Motivation: Unveiling the High-Energy Universe

-Over the last century, investigating elementary particles has significantly advanced physics, culminating in the Standard Model.
-Yet, many questions remain, particularly at the intersection of particle physics and astrophysics.
-Understanding high-energy processes in the universe, like those in active galactic nuclei, requires detailed knowledge of particle interactions.
-High-energy astrophysical particles detected on Earth reveal powerful cosmic accelerators, but their nature and location remain largely unknown.
+Physics has made incredible strides with the **Standard Model** ⚛️, but the universe still holds many mysteries, especially where particle physics meets astrophysics.
+Understanding extreme cosmic events, like those in active galactic nuclei, requires deciphering high-energy particle interactions.
+While we detect particles from powerful cosmic accelerators, their origins remain largely unknown.

-Neutrinos, the elusive "ghost particles," are crucial messengers.
-They interact weakly, traversing the cosmos largely undisturbed, unlike high-energy γ-rays or cosmic rays.
-This makes them ideal probes for astronomical phenomena.
-Multi-messenger astronomy and the search for high-energy neutrino point sources motivated the construction of the IceCube Neutrino Observatory.
-IceCube has detected astrophysical neutrinos, linking them to distant blazars, active galactic nuclei, and potentially tidal disruption events, opening a new window into the high-energy universe.

-**The Challenge:**
-Neutrino astronomy primarily targets muon neutrinos (νμ) due to their track-like signatures, which allow for better angular resolution – critical for identifying neutrino sources amidst background noise.
-Traditional likelihood-based methods achieve good resolution (≲ 1° at TeV, ≲ 0.2° at PeV) but can be computationally intensive.
-Machine learning, particularly Graph Neural Networks (GNNs), has shown promise for faster reconstruction but hasn't consistently outperformed traditional methods at higher energies.
-The 2023 IceCube Kaggle competition highlighted the potential of the transformer architecture.

-**This Project:**
+Enter the **neutrino** 👻 – the elusive "*ghost particle*".
+With almost no mass and no charge, neutrinos travel billions of light-years unimpeded, carrying direct information from their sources.
+Unlike γ-rays or cosmic rays, they aren't easily absorbed or deflected.
+This makes them perfect messengers for multi-messenger astronomy.
+The **IceCube Observatory** was built precisely for this, aiming to map the high-energy neutrino sky and has already linked neutrinos to distant cosmic sources.

+---

+### 🎯 The Challenge: Pinpointing Neutrino Sources

+Identifying specific neutrino sources requires *excellent angular resolution*.
+IceCube primarily uses muon neutrinos (νμ) for their track-like signatures.
+* **Traditional Methods:** Likelihood-based techniques achieve good resolution (e.g., ≲ 1° at TeV) but are computationally *slow*.
+* **Machine Learning:** GNNs showed promise for speed but haven't consistently beaten traditional methods at high energies (> GeV).
+The 2023 IceCube Kaggle competition shone a spotlight on the potential of **transformers**.

+---

+### ✨ This Project: Transformers & PMT-fication

-This thesis builds upon recent advancements, employing a novel **PMT-fication** approach (aggregating pulses at the photomultiplier tube level) to develop a transformer model for reconstructing muon neutrino tracks (100 GeV - 100 PeV).
-The research explores:
+This thesis leverages these recent advancements, introducing a novel approach called **PMT-fication** (aggregating detector pulses at the Photomultiplier Tube level) to optimize data for a **transformer model**.
+The key goals were:

-* The impact of event selection, model size, training set size, and input data representation (PMT-fication) on transformer performance.
-* Fundamental aspects of transformer behavior on IceCube data.
+* 🧠 Develop a transformer capable of reconstructing muon neutrino tracks (100 GeV - 100 PeV).
+* 🔬 Investigate how factors like *event selection*, *model size*, *training data size*, and *input representation* (PMT-fication) affect performance.
-* Comparison of the final transformer model's angular resolution against state-of-the-art likelihood methods (SplineMPE).
+* 📈 Compare the final model's angular resolution against the state-of-the-art **SplineMPE** likelihood method.

-The goal is not only to present the findings but also to provide a foundation for future research by making the code accessible and reproducible.
+Ultimately, this repository aims to share these findings and provide a **reproducible and extendable** codebase for future research in neutrino astronomy.

+---

 ## 📄 Thesis Document